On the Reeb spaces of definable maps: Basic definitions

 \begin{enumerate} \item All algebraic subsets of $\Rc^n$ are in ${\mathcal S}_n$. \item The class ${\mathcal S}_n$ is closed under complementation and finite unions and intersections. \item If $A \in {\mathcal S}_m$ and $B \in {\mathcal S}_n$ then $A \times B \in {\mathcal S}_{m+n}$. \item If $\pi: \Rc^{n+1} \rightarrow \Rc^{n}$ is the projection map on the first $n$ coordinates and $A \in {\mathcal S}_{n+1}$, then $\pi(A) \in {\mathcal S}_n$. \item The elements of ${\mathcal S}_1$ are finite unions of points and intervals.
 (Note that these are precisely the subsets of $\Rc$ which are definable by a first-order formula in the language of the reals with one free variable.) \end{enumerate} A map $f:X \rightarrow Y$ between two definable sets $X$ and $Y$ is \emph{definable} if its graph is a definable set.
 Note that for any definable map $f:X \rightarrow Y$, there exists a finite partition $(X_i)_{i\in I}$ of $X$ into definable subsets such that $f$ restricted to each $X_i$ is continuous.
 In light of this, for rest of this paper we use the term ``definable map'' to mean a map that is definable and continuous. \end{definition}

-The class of semi-algebraic sets is one obvious example of an o-minimal structure, but in fact there are much richer classes of sets which have been proven to be o-minimal.
+The class of semi-algebraic subsets of $\R^n, n >0$, where $\R$ is a real closed field, is one obvious example of an o-minimal structure, but in fact there are much richer classes of sets which have been proven to be o-minimal.
 The class of \emph{sub-analytic sets} is one such example \cite{Wilkie2}.

 We now consider quotients by definable equivalence relations.